 - Pure maple syrup – This natural sweetener is perfect, adding just the right amount of sweetness.

 - Olive oil – I used light-flavored olive oil here, but any neutral oil will work.
 Coconut oil is great and will add a hint of coconut flavor.

 - Vanilla – Adds a lovely flavor to this new classic cookie.

 - Salt – My favorite is pink mineral salt, but any salt will do.

 - Nuts – I rolled my cookies in crushed slivered almonds for texture.
-For variation, try using crushed pistachios, walnuts, pecans or macadamia nuts.
+For variation, try using crushed pistachios, walnuts, pecans, or macadamia nuts.
 Rolling your cookies in nuts is optional.

-- Jam – Use your favorite jam, strawberry, cherry, raspberry, apricot etc., or make your own like this Triple Berry Chia Jam (it’s easy, sugar free and absolutely delicious).
+- Jam – Use your favorite jam, strawberry, cherry, raspberry, apricot etc., or make your own like this Triple Berry Chia Jam (it’s easy, sugar-free, and absolutely delicious).

 How To Make Almond Flour Thumbprint Cookies

-- Scoop out rounded tablespoons of dough and roll into a ball, as shown above.
+- Scoop out rounded tablespoons of dough and roll them into a ball, as shown above.
 To keep the cookies uniform, I used this 1 tablespoon cookie scoop (affiliate link), but a tablespoon measuring spoon works great too.

 - Place the crushed nuts in a small bowl.